thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/508-1-26-Sarkhan&#x27;s-Rage.markdown

 flavor: "The people of Tarkir speak of an ancient legend, of a dragon-man named Sarkhan who was the greatest of all Khans."
 ---

-Sarkhan's Rage deals 5 damage to target creature or player.
-If you control no Dragons, Sarkhan's Rage deals 2 damage to you.